AryehSilver1/SNAQ/README.md

    install.packages(c("readxl", "tidyverse", "data.table", "foreach", "doParallel"))
    ```

-3. **Data Preparation**: Prepare your input data in CSV format.
-The expected structure should include measurements relevant to the markers defined in the script.
+3. **Data Preparation**: Import data from QuPath into R Studio by running the "Importing data table" code chunk.<br>NOTE: If your images are from a larger stitch, run the code chunk labeled "Separates the full data CSV file into separate CSV files for each ROI" and fill in the information for the ROI centroid locations before loading in your data

 ### Configuration
 - Modify the variable section to match your dataset specifics, including:
-  - `dist1`, `dist2`, `dist3`: Distances for measurement rings.
+  - `dist1`, `dist2`, `dist3`: Distances for the radius of each concentric ring (smallest to largest).
-  - `maxXum`, `maxYum`: Image dimensions.
+  - `maxXum`, `maxYum`: Image dimensions in microns.
   - `numImages`: Total number of images to analyze.
   - `markerA`, `markerB`, `markerC`: Markers to analyze.
   - `inputFolder`, `outputFolder`: Directories for input and output data.